sensu/sensu-docs/content/sensu-go/5.0/reference/filters.md

 server will first apply any configured `filters` for the handler.
 * If multiple `filters` are configured for a handler, they are executed sequentially.
-* Filter `statements` are compared with event data.
+* Filter `expressions` are compared with event data.
 * Filters can be inclusive (only matching events are handled) or exclusive (matching events are not handled).
 * As soon as a filter removes an event, no further